 System processing time

-All participants and sub-participants have access to the Interactive Workstation (IWS) which provides the following real-time information online and via an API:
+All participants and sub-participants have access to the Interactive Workstation (IWS) which provides the following real-time information online and via a query/response messages:

-- the bank’s position, limits and any on-hold payments
+- the participant’s position, limits and any on-hold payments

-- intraday and end-of-day position reports and statements for processed, queued and held-over payment messages
+- intraday and end-of-day position reports and statements for processed (i.e., payment messages with finality), queued and held-over payment messages

-- pre-advice statements of payments for future value dates
+- pre-advice information of payments for future value dates

 In addition, numerous possibilities to use customised queries are also available.

-The current cut-off time for sending payment messages is set at 16:00 CET.
-This enables all participants to have sufficient time to complete the settlement process prior to the closing time of TARGET2 at 18:00 CET.
+The current cut-off time for sending payment messages is set at 16:30 CET.
+This enables all participants to have sufficient time to settle their single obligation prior to the closing time of T2 RTGS at 18:00 CET.

-The EURO1 settlement uses the Ancillary System Interface, module 4 (ASI 4) of the TARGET2 system.
+The EURO1 settlement uses the Ancillary System Interface (ASI A) of the T2 RTGS system.

-At cut-off time, the EURO1 system completes the processing of all payment messages sent before cut-off and informs each participant of their final position resulting from all payment messages processed during the day.
+At cut-off time, the EURO1 System completes the processing of all payment messages sent before cut-off and informs each participant of their final SOS position resulting from all payment messages processed during the day.

-Upon receipt of the final positions for EURO1 participants, from the central system, EBA CLEARING sends a file to TARGET2/ASI4 with the amounts to be debited from and credited to the Participants’ RTGS accounts:
+Upon receipt of the final positions for EURO1 Participants, from the central system, EBA CLEARING sends a file to T2 RTGS/ASI A with the amounts to be debited from and credited to the participants’ RTGS accounts:

-- The settlement first debits the RTGS accounts in TARGET2, of the participants with a negative final position, against the Technical Account of the EURO1 system.
+- The settlement first debits the T2 RTGS DCAs in T2, of the participants with a negative final position, against the Technical Account of the EURO1 System.

-- After all debit transactions have been processed, the credit transactions are processed: the RTGS accounts in TARGET2, for participants with a final credit position are credited against the Technical Account of the EURO1 system.
+- After all debit transactions have been processed, the credit transactions are processed: the T2 RTGS DCAs for participants with a final credit position are credited against the Technical Account of the EURO1 System.

-Once all debit and credit transactions have been processed, EBA CLEARING receives confirmation from TARGET2/ASI4 that the settlement is completed.
+Once all debit and credit transactions have been processed, EBA CLEARING receives confirmation from T2 RTGS/ASI A that the settlement is completed.
 Upon receipt of this confirmation, EBA CLEARING notifies all participants that the settlement has been completed.
-Settlement is normally completed within 7 minutes.
+End-of-day settlement is normally completed within less than 7 minutes.